ainneo/react-mini-u-widgets/README.md

 # Description
 This project is a mini library of react hooks components.
 The library consists of a search bar, language translator, nav bar, drop down menu, and an accordian modal.
+None of these components are related.
+The reason all the widgets are in the same app is so we don't have to generate CRA template over and over again for each widget

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`